smartdevicelink/sdl_evolution/proposals/0345-android-12-issues.md

 ### Bluetooth Runtime Permissions

-In the use case of the device only being connected over USB, we could try to start the `SdlRouterService` of an application that does have Bluetooth permission to ensure we select a `SdlRouterService` that can start the `bluetoothTransport`.
-The problem with this solution is when we choose to start a `SdlRouterService` that is different than the one started by the `USBAccessoryAttachmentActivity`, the `USBTransferProvider` will try to bind to the wrong `RouterService`.
+In the use case of the device only being connected over USB, we could try to start the `SdlRouterService` of an application that does have the Bluetooth permission to ensure we select an `SdlRouterService` that can start the `bluetoothTransport`.
+The problem with this solution is when we choose to start an `SdlRouterService` that is different than the one started by the `USBAccessoryAttachmentActivity`, the `USBTransferProvider` will try to bind to the wrong `RouterService`.
 This will require a larger refactor of the `USBTransferProvider`.

 ### Service Notification Delays